ChromeUniverse/PythonBank/README.md

 # Python Bank, Inc.
 A simple web banking simulator built with Python.
 Complete with a database, ledger, and activity logger.

+This mini-project was built mostly to test out some things related to object-oriented programming and simple databases.

 ## More about this program
 User data (UserID, password, account balance) is stored in a simple plaintext database: `database.txt`.